microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export interface DesignToken<T extends string | number | boolean | BigInteger | null | Array<any> | symbol | {}> {
     readonly appliedTo: HTMLElement[];
     deleteValueFor(element: HTMLElement): this;
-    // Warning: (ae-incompatible-release-tags) The symbol "getValueFor" is marked as @public, but its signature references "StaticDesignTokenValue" which is marked as @alpha getValueFor(element: HTMLElement): StaticDesignTokenValue<T>;
+    getValueFor(element: HTMLElement): StaticDesignTokenValue<T>;
     readonly name: string;
-    // Warning: (ae-incompatible-release-tags) The symbol "setValueFor" is marked as @public, but its signature references "DesignTokenValue" which is marked as @alpha setValueFor(element: HTMLElement, value: DesignTokenValue<T> | DesignToken<T>): void;
+    setValueFor(element: HTMLElement, value: DesignTokenValue<T> | DesignToken<T>): void;
     subscribe(subscriber: DesignTokenSubscriber<this>, target?: HTMLElement): void;
     unsubscribe(subscriber: DesignTokenSubscriber<this>, target?: HTMLElement): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "withDefault" is marked as @public, but its signature references "DesignTokenValue" which is marked as @alpha withDefault(value: DesignTokenValue<T> | DesignToken<T>): this;
+    withDefault(value: DesignTokenValue<T> | DesignToken<T>): this;
 }